meilisearch/specifications/text/0185-configuration-file.md

 ## 1. Summary

-Meilisearch options can be defined in a `TOML` configuration file being loaded at launch.
+Meilisearch options can be defined in a `.toml` configuration file being loaded at launch.

 ## 2. Motivation

-A configuration file can be versioned, tracked and shared more easily by teams.
+Teams can easily version, track, and share configuration files.
 It makes it easier to learn about the different options available and to define at a glance how Meilisearch is configured.

 ## 3. Functional Specification